 What Do Pygmy Marmosets Eat?

-Pygmy Marmosets eat tree sap, nectar, and fruit.
+Pygmy Marmosets (Callithrix pygmaea) eat tree sap, nectar, and fruit.

-- The pygmy marmoset, like its tamarin cousins, are among the very tiniest primates.
+- The pygmy marmoset, like its tamarin cousins, is among the tiniest primates.

 - These orange-brown monkeys are so small they can barely fit in a human’s hand.